+2025

+Public equity, at fair value \$ 568,054

+Assumed increase in market prices +8%

+Approximate resulting increase in value \$ 45,444

+Assumed decrease in market prices -8%

+Approximate resulting decrease in value \$ (45,444)

 2024

 Public equity, at fair value \$ 540,749

 Assumed increase in market prices +8%

 Approximate resulting increase in value \$ 43,260

 Assumed decrease in market prices -8%

-Approximate resulting decrease in value \$ (43,260)

-2023

-Public equity, at fair value \$ 548,990

-Assumed increase in market prices +8%

-Approximate resulting increase in value \$ 43,919

-Assumed decrease in market prices -8%

-Approximate resulting decrease in value \$ (43,919)
+Approximate resulting decrease in value

-The Foundation holds private equity, real estate, and infrastructure investments that are externally managed.
+The Foundation holds private investments in real estate, infrastructure, and private equity that are externally managed.
 By their nature, these investments can be exposed to equity price risk.
 Private equity investments involve the buying and selling of privately held companies.
 While the valuation of these investments is typically not susceptible to daily market fluctuations, there can still be equity price risk when exiting the investments through an initial public offering or a sale to another investor.
 Direct real estate and infrastructure investments can be exposed to equity price risk, which refers to the potential for the value of the property to fluctuate due to changes in the overall equity market.
 The Foundation manages equity price risks by conducting thorough due diligence in the selection of external managers and incorporating diversification strategies that mitigate exposure to any single investment, sector, or geography.